-Hop off the train at the Fullerton Red and Brown line station and you'll find yourself at the front door of this underrated art museum on the DePaul University campus in Lincoln Park.
-The currators of the DePaul Art Museum have made a habit of hosting exciting exhibitions culled from the school's personal collection, including photographs taken by Andy Warhol and Jeff Carter's sculptures made from IKEA furniture.
+Hop off the train at Fullerton and you'll find yourself at the front door of this underrated art museum on the DePaul campus.
+The curators of the DePaul Art Museum have made a habit of hosting exciting exhibitions culled from the school's personal collection, including photographs taken by Andy Warhol and Jeff Carter's sculptures made from IKEA furniture.

-Lincoln Park was named for the 16th President of the United States shortly after his assassination in 1865.
-The park stretches along the lakeshore and contains the Lincoln Park Zoo, the Lincoln Park Conservatory and the Lincoln Park Cultural Center.
-The park itself offers golf courses, baseball fields, a skate park and paths for walking, jogging or biking.
+Chicago's largest public park is almost a third larger than New York's Central Park and can thank Honest Abe for its namesake.
+Stretching along the lakeshore, the community area contains the Lincoln Park Zoo, the Lincoln Park Conservatory and the Lincoln Park Cultural Center.
+Additionally, it offers golf courses, baseball fields, a skate park and paths for walking, jogging or biking.

 The conversatory hosts more than 40,000 plants representing around 200 species under a glass dome and in greenhouse rooms just northwest of the zoo.
 Specific sights include an extensive fern collection, a room full of dozens of orchid varieties and a 100-year-old, 50-foot rubber tree.
 Flower shows change with the seasons so check the website for latest updates.

-See some 1,200 animals, from apes to zebras, at the oldest and one of only a few free zoos left in the country.
-It is small, only 35 acres, but attractions like the Kovler Lion House and the Regenstein Center for African Apes pack a big punch.
-The newest feature: A 2010 rehab transformed the pond adjacent to Café Brauer into the Nature Boardwalk harboring Illinois wildlife.
+See some 1,200 animals, from apes to zebras, at one of the only few free zoos left in the country.
+It's pretty small—only 35 acres—but attractions like the Kovler Lion House and the Regenstein Center for African Apes pack a big punch.
+Best part is, each season brings a little bit of special flair to the exhibits.

 Located right behind Lincoln Park High School, Oz Park is just what you think: a park dedicated to The Wizard of Oz.
-Sculptures of the popular characters are scattered around the huge park.
-The small-ish playground has a fun wooden castle/maze structure filled with windows to look through, things to climb, bridges to run across, etc. The playground even has equipment for the littlest ones who can barely walk—with a separate slide, rocking animals and a wooden train to climb on.
+Sculptures of the popular characters are scattered around the huge property, while the small-ish playground has a fun wooden castle/maze structure filled with windows to look through, things to climb, bridges to run across, etc. The playground even has equipment for the littlest ones—with a separate slide, rocking animals and a wooden train to climb on.

 This museum was established in 1857 and has since become a home of sights, sounds and smells of nature amidst Chicago's urban landscape.
-From prairie and river ecosystems to the biology of Ice Age–mammals, nature and its conservation, the focus at this Lincoln Park museum situated alongside a lagoon is vast and varied.
+From prairie and river ecosystems to the biology of Ice Age mammals, nature and its conservation is vast and varied.
 Hands-on interactive displays on marsh and river ecosystems engage kids, while the thousand fluttering beauties of the 2,700-square-foot Judy Istock Butterfly Haven appeal to all ages.